History of theatre: Overview of Indian theatre

 The earliest form of Indian theatre was the Sanskrit theatre.
 It emerged sometime between the 15th century BC and the 1st century and flourished between the 1st century and the 10th, which was a period of relative peace in the history of India during which hundreds of plays were written.
-Vedic text such as Rigveda provides evidences of drama plays being enacted during Yajna ceremonies.
+Vedic texts such as the Rigveda provide evidence of drama plays being enacted during Yajna ceremonies.
 The dialogues mentioned in the texts range from one person monologue to three-person dialogue, for instance, the dialogue between Indra, Indrani and Vrishakapi.
 The dialogues are not only religious in their context but also secular for instance one rigvedic monologue is about a gambler whose life is ruined because of it and has estranged his wife and his parents also hate him.
 Panini in 5th century BC mentions a dramatic text Natasutra written by two Indian dramatists Shilalin and Krishashva.
 Patanjali also mentions the name of plays which have been lost such as kemsavadha and Balibandha.
 Sitabenga caves dating back to 3rd century BC and Khandagiri caves from 2nd century BC are the earliest examples of theatre architecture in India.
 With the Islamic conquests that began in the 10th and 11th centuries, theatre was discouraged or forbidden entirely.
 Later, in an attempt to re-assert indigenous values and ideas, village theatre was encouraged across the subcontinent, developing in a large number of regional languages from the 15th to the 19th centuries.
 Modern Indian theatre developed during the period of colonial rule under the British Empire, from the mid-19th century until the mid-20th.